kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 #### Fragments
 Fragment lets you group a list of children without adding extra nodes to the DOM.
 Fragments declared with the explicit `<React.Fragment>` syntax may have keys, and key is the only attribute that can be passed to Fragment.
 You can use `<></>` as a shorter syntax except that it doesn’t support keys or attributes.

+#### Reconciliation
+You can think of the `render()` function as creating a tree of React elements.
+On the next state or props update, that `render()` function will return a different tree of React elements.
+React then needs to figure out how to efficiently update the UI to match the most recent tree (The Diffing Algorithm).

+- Whenever the root elements have different types, React will tear down the old tree and build the new tree from scratch.
+- When comparing two React DOM elements of the same type, React looks at the attributes of both, keeps the same underlying DOM node, and only updates the changed attributes.
+- When recursing on the children of a DOM node, React supports a `key` attribute, using the `key` to match children in the original tree with children in the subsequent tree.

 ---